joshgerdes/jekyll-uno/_drafts/azure-webapp-500-errors-reporting-from-aspnetcoremodule.md

 In my case, the service that was running on the Azure WebApp was using .NET Core 2.0, the fix was to upgrade to the latest version.

-. .NET Core 2.0 is an unsupported version and we highly recommend upgrading to the latest version (3.1).
+.
+NET Core 2.0 is an unsupported version and we highly recommend upgrading to the latest version (3.1).
 Please take a look at this information of the .NET Core official support policy: [https://dotnet.microsoft.com/platform/support/policy/dotnet-core](https://dotnet.microsoft.com/platform/support/policy/dotnet-core "https://dotnet.microsoft.com/platform/support/policy/dotnet-core")

 For .NET Core applications I suggest enabling the stdout logs, as those will capture some important errors: [https://docs.microsoft.com/en-us/aspnet/core/test/troubleshoot-azure-iis?view=aspnetcore-2.2#aspnet-core-module-stdout-log-azure-app-service-1](https://docs.microsoft.com/en-us/aspnet/core/test/troubleshoot-azure-iis?view=aspnetcore-2.2#aspnet-core-module-stdout-log-azure-app-service-1 "https://docs.microsoft.com/en-us/aspnet/core/test/troubleshoot-azure-iis?view=aspnetcore-2.2#aspnet-core-module-stdout-log-azure-app-service-1")